Birding Hotspots Around the island

 Pegarah State Forest:

 This forest has been closed to milling for some decades and includes some of the oldest remaining eucalypt forest on King island.
-Many bush birds can be seen here and it is home to both the King Island Brown Thornbill (KI subspecies - critically endangered), the King Island Scrubtit (KI subspecies - critically endangered) and the King Island Green Rosella (KI subspecies - Vulnerable).
+Many bush birds can be seen here and it is home to both the King Island Brown Thornbill (KI subspecies - critically endangered), the King Island Scrubtit (KI subspecies - critically endangered) and the King Island Green Rosella (KI subspecies - Endangered).
 There are a number of tracks leading through the forest but some are impassable in a car.
 Entry from Pegarah Road.
 Drive and Walk.